appbaseio/reactivesearch-api/docs/plugins.md

 # Plugins

-Arc can be extended with **plugins**.
-Plugins add missing functionality to Arc.
-They are "plugged-in" at compile time.
-Arc presents a set of functionalities on top of Elasticsearch such as book keeping, analytics, streaming and more.
-An arc plugin can usually interacts with HTTP requests and responses to implement an arbitrary logic.
-A plugin can extend the functionality of Arc by handling a set of routes or it can serve as a simple middleware to other plugins.
+ReactiveSearch API can be extended with **plugins**.
+Plugins can enhance/augment the ReactiveSearch.
+These are "plugged-in" at compile time.
+ReactiveSearch provides a set of functionalities on top of Elasticsearch such as a declarative querying API, authentication and access controls.
+A ReactiveSearch plugin can usually interacts with HTTP requests and responses to implement a custom business logic.
+A plugin can extend the functionality of ReactiveSearch by handling a set of routes or it can serve as a simple middleware to other plugins.

 ## File structure